-Many children have grown up on the Eloise books– but the hard truth is that growing up in a motel is typically far less glamorous.
+Many children have grown up on the Eloise books– but the hard truth is that growing up in a motel, as the invisible homeless, is typically far less glamorous.

 Visit the extended stay motels in any urban community and you’re bound to find children who are growing up in a motel these days.
 It’s a hardship that’s impacting increasing numbers of children and parents lately.

 The Realities of Growing Up in a Motel

 If you’re not familiar with “extended stay motels,” these are motels that cater to those who are unable to afford deposits and rents on low-cost apartments.
 Most of the “suite hotels” that are affordable to disadvantaged families are little more than a motel room and bath with a couch, microwave and mini-fridge.

 Yet the sad reality is that families who live in such places typically end up paying about the same costs per month or more, once the daily rate plus “service charges” gets added up.
 (It’s basically the housing equivalent of the payday loan scheme.)